tomahawkins/volleyball/practice.md

   - Even when we can't make the perfect play, we must always make life difficult for our opponents.
   - Always try to hit the ball.
 Dump if you must.
     - Slide approach to get to hard to reach sets.
   - Quickly change direction of hits and dumps.
+Hits don't have to be hard to be effective.
   - Dump the ball down.
 Don't just tip it over.
   - Setup approach and jump as high as you can on every hit.
   - Freeballs don't have to be free.
 Look for the open court and send it there.
 Corners, sidelines.